yllias/ExamPrep-Obsidian/README.md

-# Obsidian Random Tagged Note Plugin
+# Obsidian ExamPrep Plugin

-The **Random Tagged Note Plugin** for Obsidian is a powerful tool designed for structured, tag-based study sessions within your vault.
+The **ExamPrep Plugin** for Obsidian is a powerful tool designed for structured, tag-based study sessions within your vault.
 Use it to select notes based on tags and folders and track your progress on specific questions.
 This plugin is ideal for anyone looking to use Obsidian as a flashcard or spaced-repetition study tool.

 ## Features